País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9

 Saffron has distributed more than 300,000 free coffee seedlings to its farmers, and provides training in crop care, organic methods, and nursery setup.
 Farmers are guaranteed above-market prices for their ripe coffee cherries, ensuring stable incomes.

-The coffee is shade-grown at high altitudes, hand-picked, and locally roasted in Luang Prabang for quality control.
-Saffron markets its coffee through its café, local cafes, and direct sales, targeting premium markets.
-They reinvest 95% of profits to support coffee farming in northern Laos and help lift farmers out of poverty.
+Their coffee is shade-grown at high altitudes, hand-picked, and locally roasted in Luang Prabang for quality control.
+Saffron sells its coffee at its own cafe, as well as locally, targeting premium markets.

 Coffee initiatives in Luang Prabang province